Transforms-AI/hailo-peopleCount-guard-kitchenSafety-Garbage/README.md

 3. [Installation](#installation)
 4. [Additional Resources](#additional-resources)

-## Setup script
+# Setup script - Automatic setup
-Run this script, this will do the rest.
+Run this script, this will do the rest. take this setup-script.sh to any raspberry pi you wnat to setup.
+And then run the bash command

 First make the setup-script.sh executabel
 ```bash